google-deepmind/uncertain_ground_truth/README.md

 This will likely be most interesting regarding the (smooth) conformal prediction Finally, the toy example from [1] can be found in `gaussian_toy_dataset.py`.

+All experiments of [1] and [2] can be reproduced on either the toy dataset introduced in [1] or the dermatology ddx dataset.
+For preparing the data, run either `colab_toy_data.ipynb` or `colab_derm_data.ipynb`.
+The former generates a toy dataset; the latter reads the dermatology ddx dataset from `data/` and pre-processes it for experiments.
+The other Colabs will include a `dataset` variable to indicate which dataset to run the experiments on.

 ### Reproducing experiments from [1]

 1. Start by running `colab_toy_data.ipynb` to create the toy dataset used for illustrations throughout [1].
 The Colab will visualize the dataset, save it to a `.pkl` file and train a few small MLPs on the dataset.
-2. Run `colab_toy_mccp` to re-create many of the plots from Sections 2 and 3.
+2. Run `colab_mccp` on the toy dataset to re-create many of the plots from Sections 2 and 3 and on the dermatology ddx dataset to re-create the main results from Section 4.1.
    The Colab includes examples of running standard conformal prediction against voted labels, Monte Carlo conformal prediction against plausibilities (with and without ECDF correction), and plausibility regions against